ChrisWeinrich/mark-downs/netCore/Domain-Driven Design in Practice/8 Further Enhancments.md

 *   Don't use for simple creation logic

 ## Domain Services vs Application Services
-*   Domain Service: Inside Domain Layer,Don't have state,Contain domain logic
+*   Domain Service: Inside Domain Layer,Don't have state,Contains domain logic      which is not applicable for Entity
 *   Application Service: Outside of the domain layer,communication with outside world, No Domain Logic

 ## Anemic Domain Model Anti-pattern